Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 To get you inspired, here are 5 creative sample campaigns that you can refer to.

 Now this is one creative campaign for the brand Mercedes-Benz USA.
 Loki is a hybrid with a wolf descent.
 Loki and his owner Kelly Lund starred a VR campaign of the said automotive giant.
 At Instagram, Loki has 1.7 million followers to set the records.

 Social Influencer Kristyn Cole shared a picture of her dog and her baby looking at the camera.
 Others might see this as another baby and dog picture having a really good relationship, but that isn’t the only story behind the said post.

 Cole highlighted in her post to make sure dog owners feed their dogs with Pedigree and even encourage them to do the same.
-The content was creatively laid to her audience while using such powerful photo as a medium.
-Now this is another way to do some influencing in a good way.
+The content was creatively laid to her audience while using such powerful photos as a medium.
+Now, this is another way to do some influencing in a good way.

 Hosico the cat is one famous cat all over Thailand.
-For this cat’s cute, furry and bubbly physique, many have become Hosico’s followers in Instagram.
-Hosico has 970k followers in Instagram.
-In the said post, Hosico’s owner said how more nutritious it is for cats to eat wet foods in a really hot day.
-And as seen on the picture above, the famous cat food brand Whiskas, despite being blurred, clearly shows what the overall post implies.
+For this cat’s cute, furry and bubbly physique, many have become Hosico’s followers on Instagram.
+Hosico has 970k followers on Instagram.
+In the said post, Hosico’s owner said how more nutritious it is for cats to eat wet foods on a really hot day.
+And as seen in the picture above, the famous cat food brand Whiskas, despite being blurred, clearly shows what the overall post implies.

 This is Klook’s chosen social influencer, Ha-wai Wong.
 Ha-wai Wong shared her story about how she frequently made use of Klook in booking some of her travel activities.
-Klook chose this 81 year old influencer for their kimono rental service and highlight Klook at once.
-What Klook aims to portray is that regardless of age, everyone have the freedom to experience moments exclusively felt when one exposes him or herself in traveling.
+Klook chose this 81-year-old influencer for their kimono rental service and highlight Klook at once.
+What Klook aims to portray is that regardless of age, everyone has the freedom to experience moments exclusively felt when one exposes him or herself in traveling.